HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ## 5. Uploading the firmware to the Dualpanto

 You need to have the dualpanto connected to do this.

+In a terminal, navigate to the dualpanto-testing folder and run this command:

 `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`

 You will repeat this step when...